marhabac33/StoveDocuments/README.md

 ### Create

-- description: create a suggestion for the user based on the infomtion provided in the body of the cal
+- description: create a suggestion based on the infomtion provided in the body of the cal
 - request: `POST /api/spin/`
 - content-type: `application/json`
 - body: